 Zellweger Syndrome Spectrum (PEX1-Related)

-23andMe uses a saliva sample to analyze specific genetic variants in an individual’s DNA, that have been been found to be associated with risk for diseases and conditions.
+23andMe uses a saliva sample to analyze specific genetic variants in an individual’s DNA, that have been found to be associated with risk for diseases and conditions.

-The final report contains information on whether an individual has the variants associated with those diseases.
+The final report contains information on whether an individual has the variants associated with those genetic disorders.

 This may also include information like the percentage lifetime risk of developing a certain condition.

-Just the presence or absence of a gene variant does not mean that someone will develop the condition or not.
+Just the presence or absence of a gene variant is not always relevant for people to develop the condition.

 Genetic risk is among several risk factors for any given condition.